VK2XXY/pelican-theme-bootstrap4/README.md

 ### general ###

 - Where possible, the default behaviour of the bootstrap 4 theme has been followed.
-- Additionally the theme has been designed for accessibility for the visally impaired and for screen readers.
+- Additionally the theme should be reasonably accessible for the visually impaired and for screen readers.

 ### caveats ###

-This means the site may have difficulty being viewed on small or narrow screens.
+There may be difficulty viewing the site on small or narrow screens.

-### new settings ###
+### new optional settings ###

-Your pelican settings file will require the following additional settings:
+Your pelican settings file may use the following additional settings:

-`SITE_DESCRIPTION = 'description of the website'.`
+`SITE_DESCRIPTION = 'description of the website'`, for the description meta tag.

 `SHOW_AUTHORS = False`, Determines if the author, and an appropriate link, for each indexed article, is shown in the metadata.
-This only applies if the article in question has an author listed, in the head metadata.
+This only applies if the article in question has an author.

-Additionally the following settings are optional:

 `SHOW_AUTHORS_SIDEBAR = False`, Show a sidebar card listing links for authors of articles.
 Note that if all articles only ever have one author, an Author sidebar will never be shown anyway.